-Answer Statement Statement 2 Relationship
+Answer Statement 1 Statement 2 Relationship

-А True True True
+а True True True

-В True True False
+b True True False

+Answer Statement 1 Statement 2 Relationship

 С True False False

-D False True False
+d False True False

-E False False False
+е False False False

-- 37 The position and pose of the body at time of death can usually be inferred by the localization of postmortem lividity, BECAUSE after death coming the blood moves to the lower parts of the body under pull of gravity. - 38 Signs of mummification do not give an idea of time of death, BECAUSE mummification depends on the distinctive features of the organism. - 39 The decrease in body temperature lower than 23°C (measured per rectum) is a definite sign of death, BECAUSE in all cases the rectal temperature of the body decreases after death coming. - 40 It is possible to change the pupil shape into an oval only in a corpse, BECAUSE the alteration of pupil shape under pressure is a definite sign of death. - 41 The autolysis of certain glands is a natural process after death coming, BECAUSE physiological processes in the glands stop immediately after death coming. - 42 In some cases, the duration of the preagonical state can be a couple of hours, BECAUSE in some cases the duration of preagonical state is prolonged by compensatory mechanisms.
+- 37. The position and pose of the body at the time of death can usually be inferred by the localization of postmortem lividity, because after death the blood moves to the lower parts of the body under pull of gravity. - 38.
+Signs of mummification do not give an idea of time of death, because mummification depends on the distinctive features of the organism. - 39.
+The decrease in body temperature lower than 23°C (measured per rectum) is a definite sign of death, because in all cases the rectal temperature of the body decreases after death. - 40.
+It is possible to change the pupil shape into an oval only in a corpse, because the alteration of pupil shape under pressure is a definite sign of death. - 41.
+The autolysis of certain glands is a natural process after death, because physiological processes in the glands stop immediately after death. - 42.
+In some cases, the duration of the pre-agony state can be a couple of hours, because in some cases the duration of pre-agony state is prolonged by compensatory mechanisms.

+Instructions to questions 43-72:

-The left column contains a list of enumerated points, the right column - lettered points.
-Pick one or more lettered points to each enumerated point.
-ATTENTION!
-Each lettered point can be used once, several times or not used at all.
+there are numbered items in the left column and in the right one - marked with Latin letter items.
+Match each numbered item to one or more corresponding items marked with a letter.
+Each item marked with a letter can be used once, several times or not at all in the course of the assignment

-43 Cerebellum A. Diencephalon
+43 Cerebellum a. diencephalon

-44 Corpus callosum B. Telencephalon
+44 Corpus callosum b. telencephalon

-45 Hypothalamus C. Metencephal
+45 Hypothalamus c. metencephalon

 46 Fornix

-47 Diacele
+47 Diacele a. diencephalon

-48 Thalamus
+48 Thalamus b. telencephalon

-49 Cerebral cortex
+49 Cerebral cortex c. metencephalon

 50 Corpus pineale

 51 Pons

 52 Lateral ventricle

-53 Stomach A. Celiac artery
+53 Stomach a. celiac artery

-54 Sigmoid colon B .
-Superiac mesenteric artery
+54 Sigmoid colon b. superior mesenteric artery

-55 Liver C. Inferior mesenteric artery
+55 Liver c. inferior mesenteric artery

-56 Blind intestine
+56 Caecum

-57 Vertex of rectum intestine
+57 Vertex of rectum

-58 Twisted intestine
+58 Twisted intestine (volvulus)

 59 Left side of transverse colon

 60 Pancreas

 61 Spleen

-•
+62 Empty intestine

-63 Aortic valve A. Right auricle
+63 Aortic valve a. right atrium

-64 Foramen venae canal B. Right ventricle
+64 Foramen venae cavae b. right ventricle

-65 Atrioventicular double-quadrant valve C. Left auricle
+65 Atrioventicular bicuspid valve c. left atrium

-66 Atrioventicular tricuspid valve D. Left ventricle (aortic)
+66 Atrioventicular tricuspid valve d. left ventricle (aortic)

 67 Aortic ostium

-68 Foramen superior venae canal
+68 Foramen superior venae cavae

 69 Pulmonary valve

 70 Mitral valve

 71 Opening of pulmonary trunk

 72 Openings of pulmonary veins

-TEST FOR THE CONTROL OF ACQUIRED KNOWLEDGE

-Instructions for questions 01-05

-Each question or incomplete statement has 4-5 possible answers or statements.
-Choose ONE best answer.

-- 01 Who cannot be attracted to the examination of the corpse at place of discovery as a specialist? - A Surgeon;

-Empty intestine

-- B Therapist (GP); - C Obstetrician-gynecologist;

-- D Pediatrician;

-- E Pharmacist.

-- 02 The examination of the place of incident is organized and conducted by:

-- A Investigator;

-- B Doctor;

-- C Forensic medical expert;

-- D Crime scene technician;

-- E Canine handler.

-- 03 Postmortem lividity in the hypostasis stage can be observed if the death happened:

-- A 2-3 hours ago;

-- B 4-12 hours ago;

-- C 13-24 hours ago;

-- D 25-36 hours ago;

-- E More than 36 hours ago.

-- 04 Postmortem lividity in the stasis stage can be observed if the death happened:

-- A 2-3 hours ago;

-- B 4-12 hours ago;

-- C 13-24 hours ago;

-- D 25-36 hours ago;

-- E More than 36 hours ago.

-- 05 Blood traces in the form of drops are created as a result of:

-- A Arterial bleeding;

-- B Ballistic wound;

-- C Movement of a bloody object across a surface;

-- D Contact of a wet bloody surface with another surface;

-- E Fall on a horizontal surface.
+Test for Control of Acquired Knowledge

+Instructions for questions 1-5: choose one the most suitable answer

+- 1. Who cannot be attracted to the examination of a corpse at the place of discovery as a specialist?

+- a) surgeon

+- b) general practitioner

+- c) obstetrician-gynecologist

+- d) pediatrician

+- e) pharmacist

+- 2. The examination of the place of incident is organized and conducted by:

+- a) investigator

+- b) doctor

+- c) forensic medical expert

+- d) crime scene technician

+- e) canine handler

+- 3. Postmortem lividity in the hypostasis stage can be observed if the death happened:

+- a) 2-3 hours ago

+- b) 4-12 hours ago

+- c) 13-24 hours ago

+- d) 25-36 hours ago

+- e) more than 36 hours ago

+- 4. Postmortem lividity in the stasis stage can be observed if the death happened:

+- a) 2-3 hours ago

+- b) 4-12 hours ago

+- c) 13-24 hours ago

+- d) 25-36 hours ago

+- e) more than 36 hours ago

+- 5. Blood traces in the form of drops are created as a result of:

+- a) arterial bleeding

+- b) ballistic wound - c) movement of a bloody object across a surface - d) contact of a wet bloody surface with another surface - e) fall on a horizontal surface